Sunk Costs and Decision Making

 There is no universal recipe to avoid falling prey of the sunk cost fallacy, but awareness certainly helps.
 Better yet, try to list the sunk costs before making a decision.

-decision-making sunk costs sunk cost fallacy loss aversion Kahneman
+decision-making, sunk costs, sunk cost fallacy, loss aversion, Kahneman

 Join my free newsletter and receive updates directly to your inbox.